 You read the text slowly, using your senses to enter in.
 You imagine yourself as a character in the story.

-Your using your mental capacity to visualize to see yourself with your Lord in a Bible scene.
-In this way you listen to him “speak” into your life situation with a thought, image, or feeling from the text.
+You using your mental capacity to visualize to see yourself with your Lord in a Bible scene.
+In this way, you listen to him “speak” into your life situation with a thought, image, or feeling from the text.

-Try one of Soul Shepherding’s FREE Ignatian Meditation Guides.
+Try Soul Shepherding’s Ignatian Meditation Guides.
 They help you to imagine yourself in a better place.

 This week on our Soul Talks Podcast: “Imagining Yourself in a Gospel Adventure!”